xiaweijie1996/Full-Convolutional-Profile-Flow/README.md

 train_scheduler = False # whether to use the learning rate scheduler pipeline.train_model(num_iter, np_array[:20, :], val_array, save_path, device='cpu', train_scheduler=train_scheduler)

-# Load the trained model (If you have trained model, you can directly load)
+# Load the trained model (If you have a trained model, you can directly load it)
 model_path = save_path + 'FCPflow_model.pth'
 model = pipeline.load_model(model_path)

-# This step is neccessary as we scale the data in trianing
+# This step is necessary as we scale the data in training
 # In this step we fit a scaler
 pipeline.data_processing(np_array, None)

 # Sample from the trained model based on the conditions
-condition_array = np_array[:10, -1:]
+condition_array = np_array[:10, -2:]
 samples = pipeline.sample_from_trained_model(condition_array, device='cpu')

 # Plot the samples
-plt.plot(samples[:, :-1].T)
+plt.plot(samples[:, :-2].T)
 plt.savefig(save_path + 'sample.png')
 ```

-We train few step and save the generation results of these steps which are shown below
+We train a few steps and save the generation results of these steps which are shown below

 <p align="center">
   <img src="materials/demo.gif" alt="Top Bar", width="500">